deed1996/Frugi/README.md

 ### Built with

 - HTML5: For structuring the content of the webpage.
-- CSS3: For styling and layout, including Flexbox and Grid for responsive design.
+- CSS3: For styling, animations and layout, including Flexbox and Grid for responsive design.
 - JavaScript: For interactive elements and dynamic content loading.
 - GitHub Pages: Hosting the webpage on GitHub for easy access and management.
 - Responsive Web Design: Ensures the site is accessible and looks great on all devices, from desktops to mobile phones.